grantbow/fit/README.md

 An optional config file next to the issues directory named .bug.yml may specify options.
 Current options include:
+    * DefaultDescriptionFile: string,
-    * DefaultDescriptionFile: bug create template
+          create bug template file name
     * ImportXmlDump: true or false, saves raw xml as a file
+    * ImportCommentsTogether: true or false, commments save to one file or many files

 This differs from other distributed bug tracking tools, (which usually store a database in a hidden directory) in that you can still easily